What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Bed and breakfasts can be locally-regulated.
 Some jurisdictions regulate B&Bs the same as other lodging businesses (like hotels, resorts, etc.).
 In others, B&Bs operate in a sort of grey area - some operate without having to follow the same rules and regulations local hotels are subject to.
 To learn about the rules and regulations for bed and breakfasts in a destination, search “how are bed and breakfasts regulated in (your destination)” on Google, or search for specific rules and regulations (such as fire and food regulations, or zoning, kitchen, hygiene and legal requirements).

-*To see today’s deals on B&Bs in your particular destination, click here.
+*Agoda.com sells quality, discounted bed and breakfasts (UP TO $50 OFF!).
+To see today’s deals on B&Bs in any destination, click here.

 Is A Bed And Breakfast A Commercial Property?

 In some jurisdictions, bed and breakfasts operate as commercial properties and must follow all the same rules as other commercial lodging businesses.
 In other jurisdictions, B&Bs may operate without doing so.
-If you want to start a B&B, research rules in your area and connect with local bed and breakfast associations.
+If you want to start a B&B, research rules in your area and connect with local associations.

 What Is “Air Bed And Breakfast”?

 “Airbnb” stands for “Air Bed And Breakfast”.
 Many people ask, “What’s the difference between a bed and breakfast and air bed and breakfast?”.
 In short, Airbnb allows its hosts to list a wide range of lodging options (from single beds to entire islands) and helps travelers find and book those places.
-To learn more about this topic, read our full B&B vs. Airbnb Comparison.
+For more about this topic, read our B&B vs. Airbnb Comparison.

 Conclusion